Tirthanakar97/Tirthanakar97/README.md

-- 👋 Hi, I’m @Tirthankar97
+- 👋 Hi, I’m @Tirthanka
-- 👀 I’m interested in earth science and spatial data
+- 👀 I’m interested in glaciers and spatial data science
 - 🌱 I’m currently learning geospatial data science
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on glacier studies
-- 📫 How to reach me- mail me on tirthankar_97@yahoo.com
+- 📫 How to reach me- mail me on tirthankarg97@gmail.com

 <!---
 Tirthanakar97/Tirthanakar97 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.